Reclining Bound Angle Pose

 Modifications and Props:

 Those with stiff hips and groins may feel an uncomfortable strain while attempting this pose.
-Therefore, it is better to increase your flexibility gradually over time by performing this pose using blankets, bolsters and blocks.
+Therefore, it is better to increase your flexibility gradually over time by performing this pose using blankets, bolsters, and blocks.

 Place a bolster behind your back to support your entire spine from your sacrum to your head.
 Sit so that only your tailbone rests against the mat while the rest of your torso lies on top of the bolster.

-If you do not have a bolster, then lie down the same way on top of two stacked, trifolded yoga blankets.
+If you do not have a bolster, lie down the same way on top of two stacked, trifolded yoga blankets.
 Place a folded blanket on top of your back support to cushion your neck and head.
 As you put the soles of your feet together and pull your feet toward your pelvis, position a yoga block underneath each of your thighs near your knees.

 For most people, it is enough to keep the blocks at their lowest height on the floor.
 However, you can turn the blocks up to add more height in any variation of this pose if you have pain when you try to lower your bent knees.
 The more height you have under your thighs, the less strain you will have on your groin and hips.

-Then if you want an even deeper release, you can place a sandbag across the tops of both of your thighs where the top of the leg joins the pelvis.
+For an even deeper release, you can place a sandbag across the tops of both of your thighs where the top of the leg joins the pelvis.
 Make sure not to add sandbags unless you also have support under your legs.

 Deepen the Pose: